 Programmers and other companies can produce their own components and bundle them into their own libraries, many do.
-A programmer will often developer a library of routines that they reuse in new software projects.
-Very large and complex programs will be broken down into different sections, those sections will usually be contained in their own libraries to help with a program's design and maintenance.
+A programmer will often develop a library of routines that they reuse in new software projects.
+Very large and complex programs will be broken down into different sections, and those sections will usually be grouped into functional libraries to help with a program's design and maintenance.
 Not only is .NET a comprehensive set of libraries for all of the facilities that a program could need, but it is also an environment in which a program executes.

 Microsoft .NET Runtime Engine

 Most computer programs are written in a high-level logical computer language.
 Whereas the computer itself runs code that is stored as binary numbers.
-The process of converting the programmers high-level code to the computers binary code is called compiling.
+The process of converting the programmer's high-level code to the computer's binary code is called compiling.
 Microsoft .NET adds a layer between the high-level code and the binary code called the Common Language Runtime (CLR).
-The CLR allows programmers to pick from a variety of high-level languages with which to write software and allows the computers to execute that code in an efficient and secure manner.
-It means that many types of computers with different types of microprocessors call all run the same .NET program efficiently.
+The CLR allows programmers to pick from a variety of high-level languages with which to write software and allows the computers to execute that code efficiently and securely.
+It means that many types of computers with different types of microprocessors can all run the same .NET program efficiently.

 When Microsoft first produced .NET it was built for Windows PCs.
-If you run Windows it is likely that .NET is installed in the
+Windows .NET is likely installed in the

-With several versions of .NET stored in the subdirectories under Framework64 (for 64-bit .NET) and Framework (for 32-bit .NET).
+There can be several versions of .NET stored in the subdirectories under Framework64 (for 64-bit .NET) and Framework (for 32-bit .NET).
 Each version provides C# and Visual Basic compilers to enable Windows programs to be built.
-There is a build tool from more complex projects, called MSBuild, and other utilities related to .NET programming for PCs.
+There is a build tool for more complex projects, called MSBuild, and other utilities related to .NET programming for PCs.
 This means that programs can be written for a PC on Windows just using a text editor, e.g. Windows Notepad.
 However, an IDE or a more powerful text editor, like Visual Studio Code does make it easier to write an app.

 C:\Program Files\dotnet directory.
-Unlike the original .NET Framework, which has individual programs for various features, for example, csc.exe for the C# compiler, .NET Core uses the dotnet program to invoke the .NET features for building .NET apps.
+Unlike the earlier versions of .NET, which accessed individual programs for various features, for example, csc.exe for the C# compiler, there is now the dotnet program to invoke a variety of .NET features for building .NET apps.

 - See also the Mono Project.